lammps/lammps/doc/src/compute_stress_atom.rst

 so that the cluster of atoms is close together.
 The total contribution for the cluster interaction is divided evenly among those atoms.
-Details of how compute *centroid/stress/atom* obtains the virial for individual atoms for many-body potentials is given in :ref:`(Surblys) <Surblys1>`, where the idea is that the virial of the atom :math:`I` is the result of only the force :math:`\mathbf{F}_I` on the atom due to the many-body interaction and its positional vector :math:`\mathbf{r}_{I0}`, relative to the geometric center of the interacting atoms.
-The periodic boundary treatment is identical to that of compute *stress/atom*, and both of them reduce to identical expressions for pairwise interactions.
+Details of how compute *centroid/stress/atom* obtains the virial for individual atoms is given in :ref:`(Surblys) <Surblys1>`, where the idea is that the virial of the atom :math:`I` is the result of only the force :math:`\mathbf{F}_I` on the atom due to the interaction and its positional vector :math:`\mathbf{r}_{I0}`, relative to the geometric center of the interacting atoms, regardless of the number of participating atoms.
+The periodic boundary treatment is identical to that of compute *stress/atom*, and both of them reduce to identical expressions for two-body interactions, i.e. computed values for contributions from bonds and two-body pair styles, such as :doc:`Lennard-Jones <pair_lj>`, will be the same, while contributions from angles, dihedrals and impropers will be different.

 The :doc:`dihedral\_style charmm <dihedral_charmm>` style calculates
 pairwise interactions between 1-4 atoms.
 The virial contribution of